Signal Processing and Machine Learning Algorithms for Precise Timing with PICOSEC Micromegas Detectors: Using the Emulation Model to Train an Artificial Neural Network

 The training set used in each case was split into training and validation sets, with a ratio of 0.2.
 The model was trained for 10000 epochs.
 At each iteration, the model is evaluated on an unseen validation set, and its weights are updated only if the cost function shows improvement on this validation set.

 Waveforms fed in the ANN were like the one seen in Fig.\ref{fig:nn_wave}.
+Red points denote the digitized information presented to the ANN, in this case the 64 digits around the trigger point-corresponding to 3.2\,ns time interval.
 A 100\,mV threshold trigger is chosen, giving a selection criterion to the waveforms and providing a timestamp.
 This timestamp is used to determine the starting time point which is 1.5\,ns before the crossing point with the threshold.
 A shift of the starting time with a Gaussian with $\sigma$=500\,ps, for the ANN to be unbiased of the selected starting point is applied.
 Subsequently, this will define the total time window of 3.2\,ns (64-bit digitization with a sampling rate of 50\,ps) given to the input layer of the ANN (red-colored points).
 Various input lengths were tested, and it was found that the optimum performance was achieved when the input layer contained mostly the leading edge.
 Moreover, during the training period, the reference time was provided to the network as the target value.

 Using the method of training with k-fold cross-validation, only with experimental data (EXP-set, with 7.8\,pes), the ANN results in a timing resolution of 18.5$\pm$0.6\,ps, shown in Fig.\ref{fig:nn_cdf}.
 In Fig.\ref{fig:nn_resol_qe}, the timing resolution using the ANN is compared with the results of the full offline analysis using the CFD technique.
 The similarity confirms the validity of the ANN timing method performance.